Space Station Silicon Valley: Plot

 In the year 2001, the space station Silicon Valley is launched, housing numerous robotic animals.
 Seven minutes after its launch, it vanishes.
 Believed to have disappeared forever, it reappears 1000 years later, and the many expeditions sent to retrieve the space station vanish without explanation.
 Following this, the duo of Dan Danger and Evo are sent to investigate; they crash land in the station and Evo's body is destroyed, reducing him to a microchip.
 Evo sets out to find his missing parts and fix the control station, which is on a collision course with Earth.
 Upon repairing his body and arriving at the control room, Evo confronts the Evil Brain controlling the station, who is fascinated by Evo's abilities and wants to keep him to complete the collection of robotic animals.
 The Evil Brain threatens to destroy the Earth using a shrink ray, but is quickly defeated by Evo.
 Despite this, Evo is unable to stop the space station from spinning out of control; it collides with Earth, landing in New York Harbor.
-The robotic animals escape and flee around New York City, though Evo manages to terminate them before they can terrorise the planet.
+The robotic animals escape and flee around New York City, but Evo terminates them before they can terrorise the planet.